TheCarsonWest/TheCarsonWest.github.io/test/content/Factors affecting rate of reaction.md

 ## 2. Temperature

-Increasing the temperature significantly accelerates most reactions.
+Increasing the [Temperature](./../temperature/) significantly accelerates most reactions.
 Higher temperatures provide reactant particles with greater kinetic energy, leading to more frequent and more energetic collisions.
-The fraction of collisions with sufficient energy to overcome the [activation energy](./../activation-energy/) ( $ E_a $ ) increases exponentially with temperature.
+The fraction of collisions with sufficient energy to overcome the [activation energy](./../activation-energy/) ( $ E_a $ ) increases exponentially with [Temperature](./../temperature/).
 This relationship is often described by the Arrhenius equation:

  $ k = Ae^{\frac{-E_a}{RT}} $

-where  $ k $  is the rate constant,  $ A $  is the pre-exponential factor,  $ E_a $  is the [activation energy](./../activation-energy/),  $ R $  is the ideal gas constant, and  $ T $  is the temperature in Kelvin.
+where  $ k $  is the rate constant,  $ A $  is the pre-exponential factor,  $ E_a $  is the [activation energy](./../activation-energy/),  $ R $  is the ideal gas constant, and  $ T $  is the [Temperature](./../temperature/) in Kelvin.
 [Arrhenius Equation Derivation](./../arrhenius-equation-derivation/)

 ## 3. Surface Area